 Develop your skills through a paid placement providing innovative solutions to the challenges faced by charities and social enterprises across London.
 No prior experience required!

-The Social Innovation Programme (SIP) is a unique paid opportunity for students to address challenges in the local area through research and consultancy.
+The Social Consultancy Internship is a unique paid opportunity for students to address challenges in the local area through research and consultancy.

 No prior experience or knowledge of consultancy is necessary, this is a chance to gain some!
 Whatever your skills and interests, we'd love to hear from you.
 Whilst we're interested in knowing what experience you would bring to the team, we're ultimately interested in motivation, enthusiasm and potential.